JamesMura/bootstrap/README.md

     export RACKSPACE_API_KEY="xxx"
     export NEWRELIC_LICENSE_KEY="xxx"

-Substitute the xxx with your rackspace details
+Substitute the xxx with the rackspace details you obtain from one of the developers

 Run the following command to generate the knife configuration file